Virginity: "Proof of virginity"

 There is a common belief that some women are born without a hymen, but some doubt has been cast on this by a recent study.
-It is likely that almost all women are born with a hymen, but not necessarily ones that will experience a measurable change during first experience of vaginal intercourse.
+It is likely that almost all women are born with a hymen, but most will not experience a measurable change during first experience of vaginal intercourse.
 Some medical procedures occasionally may require a woman's hymen to be opened (hymenotomy).